malfattti/garden/Semiotics. The Basics.md

 ## Myth
 - Cultural myths help us make sense of our experiences within a culture
 	- they express and organize shared ways of conceptualizing phenomena within a culture
-	- they dray upon a 'c
+	- they draw upon a 'cultural vocabulary'